RV Solar Basics -updated June 2019

-Until 2010, solar modules were costly, so people did complex sums to minimise the amount of solar input required.
-Those days have gone: solar is now so cheap that the only (RV) limitation today is the space available for solar modules.
+Until 2010, solar modules were so costly that intending users did complex sums to minimise the amount of solar input required.
+Those days have gone: solar is now so cheap (10% of that 2010 price) that the only (RV) limitation today is the space available for solar modules.
 It is not possible to have too much: ample solar prolongs battery life and ensures at least some output during overcast days.
+There is no risk of overcharging, nor overloading the associated solar regulator: that regulator simply blocks the excess current.

 How Much Power Will Solar Generate?

 Excluding Australia’s mid-winter down south, you can realistically expect an input of 140 watts per square metre of solar module area (over a typical 3-5 hours a day) during most of summer.
 The solar irradiation of Sydney and north of Sydney may exceed 180 watts a square metre.
-Daily input varies – but for RVs used mostly outside the three winter months, assume that 180 watts a square metre input for 3-5 hours.
-Excluding the lower part of the southern island in mid-winter New Zealand (and Tasmania) has about 160 watts a square metre.
+Daily input varies – but for RVs used mostly outside the three winter months, assume 180 watts a square metre for 3-5 hours.
+Excluding the lower part of the southern island in mid-winter New Zealand (and Tasmania) has about 160 watts a square metre during the same time period.

-Solar input in tropical areas (when not raining) is rarely more than that above.
-As it stays hot all night in tropical areas, fridges often barely work in these areas because there is insufficient power to drive them.
+A further issue in tropical areas is it also stays hot all night.
+Electric fridges only barely work in these areas because there is insufficient power to drive them.
 Moreover, warm beer on a hot Darwin night is unthinkable.

 Solar Module Types

 Solar modules convert light into electrical energy.
 A good quality 12 volt solar module has 36 cells.
-Each cell’s efficiency is 14% - 21%, but when all are interconnected, the resultant module’s overall efficiency is around 17% for polycrystalline and about 19% for premium quality monocrystalline modules (a few are now much the same).
-Despite this, solar module makers may claim that higher (cell) output.
+Each cell’s efficiency is 14% - 21%, but when all are interconnected, the resultant module’s overall efficiency is around 17% for poly-crystalline and about 19% for premium quality mono-crystalline modules (a few are now much the same).
+Despite this, most solar module makers claim that higher (cell) output.

 Both types are heat sensitive: they lose about 5% for each 10 degrees C increase in ambient temperature.
 Amorphous cells are not heat sensitive but are less efficient, hence larger per watt.
 Most solar modules weigh about 1 kg per 10 watts but the latest hybrid modules weigh only a third of that.